-The balance due to/(from) the directors, which is included in other creditors and other debtors, is interest free and repayable on demand.
+The balance due from the director, which is included in other debtors, is interest free and repayable on demand.

 This document was delivered using electronic communications and authenticated in accordance with the registrar's rules relating to electronic form, authentication and manner of delivery under section 1072 of the Companies Act 2006.